-If you are enrolled in a Medi-Cal managed care plan, you have access to the following outpatient mental health services through your Medi-Cal managed care plan:
+If you are enrolled in a managed care plan, you have access to the following outpatient mental health services through your managed care plan:

-- Mental health evaluation and treatment, including individual, group and family therapy. - Psychological and neuropsychological testing, when clinically indicated to evaluate a mental health condition. - Outpatient services for purposes of monitoring prescription drugs. - Psychiatric consultation. - Outpatient laboratory, drugs (please note that most medications are covered under the Fee-For-Service Medi-Cal program), supplies, and supplements.
+- Mental health evaluation and treatment, including individual, group and family therapy. - Psychological and neuropsychological testing, when clinically indicated to evaluate a mental health condition. - Outpatient services for purposes of monitoring prescription drugs. - Psychiatric consultation.

-To get one of the above services, call your Medi-Cal managed care plan directly.
-If you are not in a Medi-Cal managed care plan, you may be able to get these services from individual providers and clinics that accept Medi-Cal.
+To get one of the above services, call your managed care plan directly.
+If you are not in a managed care plan, you may be able to get these services from individual providers and clinics that accept Medi-Cal.
 The mental health plan may be able to help you find a provider or clinic that can help you or may give you some ideas on how to find a provider or clinic.

 Any pharmacy that accepts Medi-Cal can fill prescriptions to treat a mental health condition.

-Please note that most prescription medication dispensed by a pharmacy is covered under the Fee-For-Service Medi-Cal program, not your managed care plan.
+Please note that most prescription medication dispensed by a pharmacy, called Medi-Cal Rx, is covered under the Fee-For-Service Medi-Cal program, not your managed care plan.